Skip to main content

 In addition to contributing to the Revolutionary City Portal, a digital resource spotlighting Philly’s role in the founding of the nation, the curators at the Historical Society of Pennsylvania have been hard at work, digging into their archives to craft not one, but two brand-new exhibitions honoring 250 years of American history:

 • The Changing Faces of Independence: On view during library hours, the free, two-phase exhibit looks at the paper trail our ancestors left in their documents ahead of two other big birthday celebrations: America’s 100th and 200th birthdays.
-The first half of the exhibit opens in January 2026 and focuses on Pennsylvania in the 1800s, with a look at the 1900s coming in October 2026.
+The first half of the exhibit runs through Friday, April 24, 2026, and focuses on Pennsylvania in the 1800s, with a look at the 1900s coming in October 2026.

 • Paths to Independence: In 10 short years, Founding Fathers and everyday Philadelphians alike went from identifying as loyal royal subjects of King George III to rebels demanding independence.
 This exhibit traces the dramatic evolution using rare original documents — letters, pamphlets, drafts of the Articles of Confederation and more (May 7 through September 18, 2026).